MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-761-Farm-Loan-Programs-General-Program-Administration/subpart-A-General-Provisions/section-761.2.md

 *Entity member* means all individuals and all embedded entities, as well as the individual members of the embedded entities, having an ownership interest in the assets of the entity.

-*Equitable relief* means waiving a requirement for Direct Farm Ownership, Direct Farm Operating, or Direct Emergency loans when the borrower is not in compliance with loan program requirements, but acted in good faith and relied on a material action, advice, or non-action from an Agency official to the detriment of the borrower's operation.
+*Equitable relief* means relief provided in accordance with part 7 CFR 768.1.

-*Essential family living and farm operating expenses:*
+*Essential family living and farm operating expenses* means those expenses that:

-(1) Are those that are basic, crucial or indispensable.
+(i) Are those that are basic, crucial, or indispensable;

-(2) Are determined by the Agency based on the following considerations:
+(ii) Are determined by the Agency based on the following considerations:

-(i) The specific borrower's operation;
+(A) The specific borrower's operation;

-(ii) What is typical for that type of operation in the area; and
+(B) What is typical for that type of operation in the area; and

-(iii) What is an efficient method of production considering the borrower's resources.
+(C) What is an efficient method of production considering the borrower's resources; and

-(3) Include, but are not limited to, essential: Household operating expenses; food, including lunches; clothing and personal care; health and medical expenses, including medical insurance; house repair and sanitation; school and religious expenses; transportation; hired labor; machinery repair; farm building and fence repair; interest on loans and credit or purchase agreement; rent on equipment, land, and buildings; feed for animals; seed, fertilizer, pesticides, herbicides, spray materials and other necessary farm supplies; livestock expenses, including medical supplies, artificial insemination, and veterinarian bills; machinery hire; fuel and oil; taxes; water charges; personal, property and crop insurance; auto and truck expenses; and utility payments.
+(iii) Include, but are not limited to, essential: Household operating expenses; food, including lunches; clothing and personal care; health and medical expenses, including medical insurance; house repair and sanitation; school and religious expenses; transportation; hired labor; machinery repair; farm building and fence repair; interest on loans and credit or purchase agreement; rent on equipment, land, and buildings; feed for animals; seed, fertilizer, pesticides, herbicides, spray materials and other necessary farm supplies; livestock expenses, including medical supplies, artificial insemination, and veterinarian bills; machinery hire; fuel and oil; taxes; water charges; personal, property and crop insurance; auto and truck expenses; and utility payments.

 *Established farmer* means a farmer who operates the farm (in the case of an entity, its members as a group) who meets all of the following conditions:

-(1) Actively participated in the operation and the management, including, but not limited to, exercising control over, making decisions regarding, and establishing the direction of, the farming operation at the time of the disaster;
+(i) Actively participated in the operation and the management, including, but not limited to, exercising control over, making decisions regarding, and establishing the direction of, the farming operation at the time of the disaster;

-(2) Spends a substantial portion of time in carrying out the farming operation;
+(ii) Spends a substantial portion of time in carrying out the farming operation;

-(3) Planted the crop, or purchased or produced the livestock on the farming operation;
+(iii) Planted the crop, or purchased or produced the livestock on the farming operation;

-(4) In the case of an entity, is primarily engaged in farming and has over 50 percent of its gross income from all sources from its farming operation based on the operation's projected cash flow for the next crop year or the next 12-month period, as mutually determined;
+(iv) In the case of an entity, is primarily engaged in farming and has over 50 percent of its gross income from all sources from its farming operation based on the operation's projected cash flow for the next crop year or the next 12-month period, as mutually determined;

-(5) Is not an integrated livestock, poultry, or fish processor who operates primarily and directly as a commercial business through contracts or business arrangements with farmers, except a grower under contract with an integrator or processor may be considered an established farmer, provided the farming operation is not managed by an outside full-time manager or management service and Agency loans will be based on the applicant's share of the agricultural production as specified in the contract; and
+(v) Is not an integrated livestock, poultry, or fish processor who operates primarily and directly as a commercial business through contracts or business arrangements with farmers, except a grower under contract with an integrator or processor may be considered an established farmer, provided the farming operation is not managed by an outside full-time manager or management service and Agency loans will be based on the applicant's share of the agricultural production as specified in the contract; and

-(6) Does not employ a full time farm manager.
+(vi) Does not employ a full time farm manager.

 *EZ Guarantee* means a type of OL or FO of $100,000 or less made using a simplified loan application.
 As part of the simplified application process, EZ Guarantees are processed using a streamlined underwriting method to determine financial feasibility.

 *False information* is information provided by an applicant, borrower or other source to the Agency that the applicant or borrower knows to be incorrect.

-*Family farm* is a business operation that:
+*Family farm* means a business operation that:

-(1) Produces agricultural commodities for sale in sufficient quantities so that it is recognized as a farm rather than a rural residence;
+(i) Produces agricultural commodities, including agricultural commodities commercially foraged on Indian land for the purposes of OLs, for sale in sufficient quantities so that it is recognized as a farm rather than a rural residence or non-eligible enterprise;

-(2) Has both physical labor and management provided as follows:
+(ii) Has both physical labor and management provided as follows:

-(i) The majority of day-to-day, operational decisions, and all strategic management decisions are made by:
+(A) The majority of day-to-day, operational decisions, and all strategic management decisions are made by:

-(A) The borrower, with input and assistance allowed from persons who are either related to the borrower by blood or marriage, or are a relative, for an individual borrower; or
+(*1*) The borrower, with input and assistance allowed from persons who are either related by blood or marriage to an individual borrower; or

-(B) The members responsible for operating the farm, in the case of an entity.
+(*2*) The members responsible for operating the farm, in the case of an entity; and

-(ii) A substantial amount of labor to operate the farm is provided by:
+(B) A substantial amount of labor to operate the farm is provided by:

-(A) The borrower, with input and assistance allowed from persons who are either related to the borrower by blood or marriage, or are a relative, for an individual borrower; or
+(*1*) The borrower, with input and assistance allowed from persons who are either related by blood or marriage to an individual borrower; or

-(B) The members responsible for operating the farm, in the case of an entity.
+(*2*) The members responsible for operating the farm, in the case of an entity;

-(3) May use full-time hired labor in amounts only to supplement family labor.
+(iii) May use full-time hired labor in amounts only to supplement family labor; and

-(4) May use reasonable amounts of temporary labor for seasonal peak workload periods or intermittently for labor intensive activities.
+(iv) May use reasonable amounts of temporary labor for seasonal peak workload periods or intermittently for labor intensive activities.

 *Family living expenses* are the costs of providing for the needs of family members and those for whom the borrower has a financial obligation, such as alimony, child support, and care expenses of an elderly parent.